Answered By: Your Library Team Last Updated: Aug 09, 2018 Views: 52

 Answered By: Your Library Team

-- The University of Sheffield library holds hard copy full text of some dissertations.
-All copies are held in Western Bank Library.
+- The University of Sheffield library holds hard copy full text of some dissertations which are held in Western Bank Library.

 - You can search for digital copies of eTheses from the University of Sheffield, University of Leeds & University of York via WREO (White Rose eTheses Online).